When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Here’s what you need to know:

-- Channel Bonding Technology – The most unique feature of Speedify is its channel bonding technology, which allows users to combine multiple Internet connections for increased speed and stability.
-By using different types of web connections such as Wi-Fi, Ethernet, and cellular signals, you can bond them together to boost your speed.
-This feature can be especially useful for users who experience slow or unstable connections.
+- Channel Bonding Technology – The most unique feature of Speedify is that it's a bonded VPN, which means it allows users to combine multiple Internet connections for increased speed and stability.
+By using different types of Web connections such as Wi-Fi, Ethernet, and cellular signals, you can bond them together to boost your speed.

 - DNS Leak and IPv6 Protection – Speedify provides both DNS and IPv4 leak protection, which can help prevent your ISP from tracking your online activity and compromising your privacy.
 The VPN claims to offer IPv6 leak protection, but it's recommended to test it on your own, especially if your ISP supports IPv6.